 - 40% of users look for or redeem coupons on mobile devices.

-- Unconditional free shipping is a number one criterion for making a purchase.
+- Unconditional free shipping is the number one criterion for making a purchase.

 - Orders with free shipping average around 30% higher in value.